zenml-io/mlstacks/k3d-modular/README.md

 You can have a simple MLOps stack ready for running your machine learning workloads after you execute this recipe 😍.
 It sets up the following resources:
 - A K3D cluster which you can use directly as [Kubernetes ZenML orchestrator](https://docs.zenml.io/component-gallery/orchestrators/kubernetes) for your workloads.
 - A [local container registry](https://docs.zenml.io/component-gallery/container-registries/default) where container images built by your orchestrator are stored and used to run pipelines.
-- A Minio S3 Bucket as an [S3 artifact store](https://docs.zenml.io/component-gallery/artifact-stores/amazon-s3), which can be used to store all your ML artifacts like the model, checkpoints, etc.

 In addition to the above, the following optional components can be enabled by setting various local variables to `true` in the `locals.tf` file:

+- set `minio.enable` to deploy a Minio S3 Bucket as an [S3 artifact store](https://docs.zenml.io/component-gallery/artifact-stores/amazon-s3), which can be used to store all your ML artifacts like the model, checkpoints, etc. This is  implicitly included if you enable MLflow, because the MLflow tracking server needs it to store artifacts.
 - set `kubeflow.enable` to install Kubeflow and use it as a [Kubeflow orchestrator](https://docs.zenml.io/component-gallery/orchestrators/kubeflow) in your ZenML stack.
 - set `mlflow.enable` to deploy an MLflow tracking server as an [experiment tracker](https://docs.zenml.io/component-gallery/experiment-trackers/mlflow) which can be used for logging data while running your applications.
 It also has a beautiful UI that you can use to view everything in one place.
 - you can deploy Tekton and use it as a [pipeline orchestrator](https://docs.zenml.io/component-gallery/orchestrators/tekton) instead of or in addition to Kubeflow or the native ZenML Kubernetes orchestrator by setting `tekton.enable` to `true`.